jamigibbs/phantom/about.md

 permalink: /about/
 ---

 I am a research assistant at [**BiWell Lab**](https://yuhanlolo.github.io/me/lab.html), [Department of Computer Science](https://www.cs.cityu.edu.hk/), City University of Hong Kong.
 As a researcher in the field of HCI, I design and evaluate conversational user interfaces (CUIs) in the context of people's daily health and well-being.
-Broadly, my research lies in the intersection of persuasive technology (PT), personal informatics (PI) and health communication.
+Broadly, my research lies in the intersection of persuasive technology (PT), ubiquitous computing (ubicomp), social computing and personal informatics (PI).

 ### Educational Background